opendistro/for-elasticsearch-docs/index.md

 # Open Distro for Elasticsearch

-This site contains the technical documentation for [Open Distro for Elasticsearch](http://example.com) (ODE), the community-driven, 100% open source distribution of Elasticsearch with advanced security, alerting, deep performance analysis, and more.
+This site contains the technical documentation for [Open Distro for Elasticsearch](http://example.com), the community-driven, 100% open source distribution of Elasticsearch with advanced security, alerting, deep performance analysis, and more.

 [Get started](#get-started){: .btn .btn-purple }